-Research Integrity Officer means the institutional official responsible for assessing allegations of research misconduct and determining when such allegations warrant inquiries and for overseeing inquiries and investigations.
+Research Integrity Officer (RIO) means the institutional official responsible for assessing allegations of research misconduct and determining when such allegations warrant inquiries and for overseeing inquiries and investigations.
 The Research Integrity Officer is also the institutional official who makes final determinations on allegations of research misconduct and any responsive institutional actions.
 The Vice President for Research, or his or her designee, will serve as the Research Integrity Officer.

 Research record means the record of data or results that embody the facts resulting from scientific inquiry, including but not limited to research proposals, laboratory records, both physical and electronic, progress reports, abstracts, theses, oral presentations, internal reports, journal articles, and any documents and materials provided to an institutional official by a respondent in the course of the research misconduct proceeding.

 Respondent means the person against whom an allegation of research misconduct is directed or the person whose actions are the subject of the inquiry or investigation.
 There can be more than one Respondent in any inquiry or investigation.

 Retaliation means any adverse action taken against an individual in response to a good faith allegation of research misconduct, or good faith cooperation with research misconduct proceedings of the University.

 III.
 RIGHTS AND RESPONSIBILITIES